Cindy is an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 It had been explained to Karen right off the bat that the facility was a kill shelter.
 The staff stressed that they euthanized animals only as a last resort, but it was a necessary part of operating an animal shelter.
 The realization was that the shelter was almost always filled to capacity.
 It was a sad fact that for every animal that came through the door, one had to go out in order to make room for the new arrival.

 Karen would not be responsible for putting animals down; she would, however, usually know ahead of time which dogs and cats were scheduled to be euthanized.
 This was one of the hardest parts of the job for her; an animal that she had grown attached to would be alive and well one day and gone the next.
 Try as she might, Karen could never quite get used to the constant sense of loss.

-Dogs who normally barked non-stop would fall silent as the animals that were being euthanized were led to the room in which their lives would be ended.
+Dogs who normally barked non-stop would fall silent as the animals being euthanized were led to the room where their lives would be ended.
 Later on, the kennels would erupt as the dogs began to howl as though they were mourning those who were no longer with them.

 One of Karen's responsibilities as a volunteer was to wash the multitude of blankets that were used to make the dogs more comfortable in their kennels.
-It was a task that seemed to never end.
-The facility had its own laundry area which was adjacent to the room in which the euthanasia procedures were usually carried out.
+It was a task that seemed never-ending.
+The facility had its own laundry area adjacent to the room where the euthanasia procedures were usually carried out.